Skip to content

 1. Humans set goals.

-2. Humans identify data-collection opportunities.
+2. Humans identify data-collection opportunities (at least initially).

 3. Gather and collate all the data.